 Does meth work for everyone?

 Like any substance, not all who use meth recreationally become addicted to it.
-However, meth has a high addictive potential.
+However, illicit meth as well as it’s medical version – Desoxyn bear a high addictive potential.
 The crash after a meth binge causes the user to seek more meth to offset those negative effects.
 As tolerance to meth increases, users take more and take it more often.